ev-dev/slack-custom-controls/README.md

 $ ./install
 ```

-Important: Install and Uninstall scripts use relative paths so they MUST be ran from within your cloned repo's directory.
-Please `cd` into the repo directory before running.
+**_Important_** Install and uninstall scripts use relative paths.
+Do not run from outside the repo's root directory.
+Always `cd` into repo directory before running either script.

 ## Sidebar Theme
 Additionally, you can update your Sidebar's theme from the Preferences.
 To match the Dark Mode Theme colorscheme of this project: